Buckwheat

 This section has been translated automatically.

-Due to the absence of gluten, pure buckwheat is suitable for baking bread.
+Due to the lack of gluten, pure buckwheat is suitable for baking bread.
 This makes it suitable for people who do not tolerate gluten.
 Today it is mainly sold in health food stores as whole, hulled grain, in the form of groats, flakes or flour.

 Note(s)